 1. Introduction

-Our main task has been to provide input to the process, and also contribute knowledge about key factors in the development of a new and tailored housing and service solution.
-People with complex disorders and violent behaviour need comprehensive services that include care, activation, security and safety.
+Our main task has been to provide input to the process and also contribute knowledge about key factors in the development of a new and tailored housing and service solution.
+People with complex disorders and violent behaviour need comprehensive services that include care, activation, security, and safety.
 The findings are useful for Trondheim municipality but will also provide input to similar processes in other municipalities.

 2. Theories and Methods

 The research design in this research project has been to follow a process and to be close to practice.
-We as researchers have entered into a research- and learning community with non-researchers who are problem owners or have interests and obligations in the field.
+We, as researchers, have entered into a research and learning community with non-researchers who are problem owners or have interests and obligations in the field.
 This is a working method that is often referred to as follow-up research (Levin, 2017).
 By being close to the process, researchers gain a deep understanding of the situation (Reason & Bradbury, 2008).
 At the same time, it will be important to consciously take a critical distance from the process in order to be able to reflect analytically on the phenomenon being investigated (Johansson & Lindhult, 2008).

 To shed light on the issues, the project consisted of several parts:

-Collecting knowledge from relevant research and initiatives, mainly Norwegian.
+• collecting knowledge from relevant research and initiatives, mainly Norwegian;

-Knowledge sharing and knowledge development along the way through presentations and dialogue.
+• knowledge sharing and knowledge development along the way through presentations and dialogue.

 Participation in the municipal process

 During spring 2021, Trondheim municipality arranged a series of meetings with a working group that worked on the functional brief.
-This working group had representatives from various municipal units who are responsible for housing for users with substance abuse and mental challenges (both managers and employees), employee representatives, safety representatives and chief safety representatives for health and welfare.
-Altogether ten employees.
-From the user side, one representative of a user- and relatives' organization and one representative of Mental Health Trøndelag participated.
+This working group had representatives from various municipal units who are responsible for housing for users with substance abuse and mental challenges (both managers and employees), employee representatives, safety representatives, and chief safety representatives for health and welfare.
+There are ten employees.
+From the user side, one representative of a user- and relatives' organisation and one representative of Mental Health Trøndelag participated.
 Three advisors and project managers in the municipal director's professional staff also participated.
 Two of the researchers in the research group (one from SINTEF Community and one from NTNU Social Research) followed this work with the functional brief for the new housing initiative (meeting series spring 2021) and then the municipality's start of work with the scheme design (meeting series autumn 2021).
-The work resulted in the functional brief which formed a knowledge base for the work in the scheme design where the architect (two persons) was involved.
+The work resulted in the functional brief, which formed a knowledge base for the work in the scheme design where the architect (two persons) was involved.

-Two user representatives participated in the work with the functional brief.
+Two user representatives participated in the work on the functional brief.
 Potential residents were not interviewed during this follow-up research project.
-This was a conscious choice, as a study had recently been done on user experiences in housing for the target group in Jarleveien (Bjørgen et al. 2021).
+This was a conscious choice, as a study had recently been done on user experiences in housing for the target group in Jarleveien (Bjørgen et al., 2021).
 In previous projects, the research team has also interviewed residents about their experiences with existing housing and service solutions (Røe, Woods & Jæger, 2014; Wågø, Høyland & Bø, 2019; Wågø, Bø & Høyland, 2021).
 These sources are used in this research work.

 3. Results